lizmat/App-Rak/README.md

 --files-with-matches
 --------------------

 Flag.
-If specified with a true value, will only produce the filenames of the files in which the pattern was found.
+If specified, will only produce the filenames of the files in which the pattern was found.
 Defaults to `False`.

 --files-without-matches
 -----------------------

 Flag.
-If specified with a true value, will only produce the filenames of the files in which the pattern was **not** found.
+If specified, will only produce the filenames of the files in which the pattern was **not** found.
 Defaults to `False`.

 --filesize=condition
 --------------------

 If specified, indicates the `Callable` that should return True to include a file in the selection of files to be checked.
 The number of bytes of data in the file, will be passed as the only argument.
+See also `--is-empty`.

 ```bash
 # show files that consist of at 30 bytes